GauravKakade/3D_Objectscan_-and_localization_with_ROS/README.md

 ## Copy files to respective devices

-Copy the object_detection folder, final_position_generation.py file to any folder in Ubuntu 18.04 [Remote PC].
+1) Copy the object_detection folder, final_position_generation.py file to any folder in Ubuntu 18.04 [Remote PC].
-Copy the zelle_searcher package in the catkin workspace and do catkin make [Remote PC].
+2) Copy the zelle_searcher package in the catkin workspace and do catkin make [Remote PC].
+3) Copy the contents of Map folder to your home directory or any other directory(you have to give the path to the map while running 'turtlebot3_navigation turtlebot3_navigation.launch' node) [Remote PC].
-Copy the SendframesfromJetson.py to your Jetson Nano.
+4) Copy the SendframesfromJetson.py to your Jetson Nano [Jetson Nano].

 ## Libraries installations